ProbstLab/publication-associated_scripts/Figueroa-Gonzalez_Bornemann_etal/README.md

 2)  rpS3 is **not centroid but** could be **extended**

-3)  **longest rpS**
+3)  **longest rpS3** after extension

-the following section will have multiple iterations of usage/output detailing multiple small scripts in this section
+The following section will have multiple iterations of usage/output detailing multiple small scripts for this section

 1.  **Description**